Aaronlozhkin/ComputerArchitecture2021/README.md

 All code is written in C and must be compiled using the MakeFile.
 Code requiring text files have samples.

 Rutgers New Brunswick Computer Architecture 2021 Course and Project Work.
-Not to be used in any way as submission for an asignment!
+Not to be used in any way as submission for an assignment!

 **rle:**